-- 10.4 Located to the north of the conservation area adjacent to the existing commercial sub-area (Sub-Area3), this proposed sub-area is occupied by Princes Gardens and two large 1930s buildings, both of which were formerly in cinema use (the Ritz and the Empire) and are locally listed. - 10.5 Although parts of the area have seen the introduction of unsympathetic development over the last few decades, with the presence of a hand car wash, a modern GP surgery building and a surface car park, the area as a whole is of local historic interest.
-The gardens are worthy of inclusion within the conservation area as they form a commemorative open space which unites the civilian and army populations of Aldershot.
-The space has historic associations with the Royal Engineers and positively contributes to the neighbouring conservation area.
-The Empire and Ritz are also landmark quality buildings, both by design and by architect.
-Despite their external appearance having declined some in recent years, both buildings retain their architectural form and features and reflect the cinema-going habits of the 1930s.
-It is therefore proposed to incorporate the area within the conservation area as a separate sub-area.
+Although parts of the area have seen the introduction of unsympathetic development over the last few decades, with the presence of a hand car wash, a modern GP surgery building and a surface car park, the area as a whole is of local historic interest.
+The gardens were considered worthy of inclusion within the conservation area as they form a commemorative open space which unites the civilian and army populations of Aldershot, and the space has historic associations with the Royal Engineers.
+The Empire and Ritz are also landmark-quality buildings, both by design and by architect.
+Despite their external appearance having declined in recent years, both buildings retain their architectural form and features and reflect the cinema-going habits of the 1930s.